 The research interests of the Divisions are necessarily broad, although many groups work in the general area of immunity, inflammation and infection.
-The Department aims to perform high quality basic scientific as well as translational research, and to do this maximising synergy with other scientists on the Addenbrooke’s Biomedical Campus and throughout the region.
-Research is focussed on areas of relevance to human disease, with the aim being to understand the mechanisms of disease and to deliver novel therapeutic approaches to the clinic.
+The Department aims to perform high quality basic scientific as well as translational research, and to do this maximising synergy with other scientists on the Cambridge Biomedical Campus and throughout the region.
+Research is focused on areas of relevance to human disease, with the aim being to understand the mechanisms of disease and to deliver novel therapeutic approaches to the clinic.
 The Department is greatly assisted in this by support from the NIHR Cambridge Biomedical Research Centre.
-The Department is also home to the NIHR Biomedical Research Centre Cell phenotyping Hub, which provides state of the art flow cytometry facilities.
+The Department is also home to the NIHR Biomedical Research Center Cell phenotyping Hub, which provides state of the art flow cytometry facilities.

 Many members of the Department of Medicine are involved in clinical teaching.
 The Department organises the weekly Staff Round, which is the main forum for academic medicine on the campus.
 The Department is also involved in the supervision of a large number of graduate students, controlled by the Graduate Committee in the Graduate School of Life Sciences, and many members contribute to undergraduate teaching in the School of Biological Sciences.